ryan-d-graham/ChangePointAnalysis/README.md

 ## Introduction
 Change point analysis involves identifying points in time where the statistical properties of a sequence of observations change.
 This repository contains several scripts that showcase different approaches to detecting change points using Python.

+## Projects

+### BayesRate.py
+This script utilizes Bayesian methods to detect change points in time series data.
+By applying probabilistic models, it identifies the most probable locations of structural breaks.
+Note: Currently, BayesRate.py does not take command line arguments and needs to be configured within the script itself.

+### GoldSpeed.py
+Implements a method to detect changes in the rate of events, providing a detailed analysis of temporal event sequences.
+This script also needs to be configured within the script itself for input and output paths.

+## Usage

+### Running BayesRate.py
+To detect change points using the Bayesian method, configure the script parameters within the script itself, then run it using Python.

+### Running GoldSpeed.py
+To detect changes in event rates using GoldSpeed, configure the script parameters within the script itself, then run it using Python.

+### Example Output
+The scripts output the detected change points to the terminal and visualize results using Matplotlib.

+## Further Reading
+For a detailed understanding of the Bayesian Blocks method and its applications, refer to:
+- **Scargle, J.D.
+(2013)**.
+"Bayesian Blocks for Time Series Analysis". *Astrophysical Journal*.
+[IOPScience](https://iopscience.iop.org/article/10.1088/0004-637X/764/2/167).

+### Note on p0
+The parameter p0 controls the prior probability of a change point occurring.

+- **Increasing p0**: Raises the likelihood of detecting more change points, which can lead to overfitting in noisy data.
+- **Decreasing p0**: Results in fewer detected change points, providing a more conservative model that may underfit if the data contains numerous genuine changes.

+**Tuning p0**: Adjust p0 based on the specific application and the expected frequency of change points.
+For datasets with frequent changes, a higher p0 might be appropriate, while for more stable datasets, a lower p0 may prevent overfitting.

 ## Setup and Installation

 ### Requirements